Kari Lake: COVID-19

 In August 2021, during the COVID-19 pandemic, Lake led anti-mask rallies, calling on Arizona State University students to go against the university's mask mandates.
-Lake said that as governor she would not tolerate mask and vaccine mandates of the COVID-19 pandemic.
+Lake said that as governor she would not tolerate mask and vaccine mandates.
 In November 2021, Lake told a group of Republican retirees that she was taking hydroxychloroquine to prevent COVID-19 infection.
 She stated that, as governor, she would work to have hydroxychloroquine and ivermectin produced in the state to "make it easier for us to get these lifesaving drugs".
 Lake questioned the science behind COVID-19 vaccines and said that she had not been vaccinated.